 In the web administration interface, the User can review the FIPS mode configuration by reading the "High Security Configuration" page.
-See Figure 8 - High Security Configuration in Web Administration Interface.

-The Crypto Officer must zeroize all keys when switching from the Approved FIPS mode of operation to the non-FIPS mode and vice versa.
+The Crypto-Officer must zeroize all keys when switching from the Approved FIPS mode of operation to the non-FIPS mode and vice versa.